ipld/specs/block-layer/codecs/dag-cbor.md

 ### Floating Point Encoding

-Rather than adopt the smallest-possible encoding rule for Floats as recommended by the CBOr specification's canonical encoding suggestions.
-DAG-CBOR encodes all floating point numbers as double-precision (64-bit) values (major type 7, minor 27).
+Rather than adopt the smallest-possible encoding rule for Floats as recommended by the CBOR specification's canonical encoding suggestions.
+DAG-CBOR encodes all floating point numbers as the binary form of double-precision floats (64-bit IEEE 754); i.e. as major type 7, minor 27.

 **Current CBOR encoding implementations used by IPLD libraries are _not yet_ unified in this approach.**